stdtabs/stdtabs.github.io/docs/api-renderer.vextab.md

 {% include vexflow-js.html %}

-# Render a tablature formatted as VexTab
+# Render a track as a VexTab string

 ## Quick Usage

-Print all tabstaves for the first track.
+Print all tabstaves of the first track.

 ```php